Pure connection formalism for gravity: Feynman rules and the graviton-graviton scattering: Introduction

 Let us also comment on parity and unitarity in the formalism that we develop.
 We shall see that parity of GR, while being a symmetry of the theory, is not manifest in our description, as it treats the two graviton helicities differently.
 Also, as was exhibited in \cite{Delfino:2012zy}, parity in our context is related to the operation of Hermitian conjugation.
 It is thus directly tied with the issue of the Lagrangian being Hermitian (something that is again not manifest in our approach), and therefore unitarity.
 In these aspects the formalism developed here is similar to the twistor description of Yang-Mills theory proposed in \cite{Witten:2003nn}, which also makes parity and unitarity not manifest.
 At the moment of writing this, we do not know whether this is just an accidental similarity or there is a more deep relation between our gauge-theoretic and the twistor approaches.

-Our analysis here will be for a generic point in the space of gravity theories described in \cite{Krasnov:2011up}.
-Thus, the GR results will be obtained as just a special case of more general formulas.
-We decided against working out just the case of GR because treating a general theory comes at almost no expense.
-For readers only interested in General Relativity we will always make the versions of formulas corresponding to GR explicit.
+Our analysis here will be for a generic point in the space of gravity theories described in \cite{Krasnov:2011up}, with GR results obtained as just a special case of more general formulas.
+We decided against working out just the GR case because treating a general theory is at almost no expense.
+For readers only interested in General Relativity we will always make the GR versions of formulas explicit.
 However, as we shall see, embedding GR into a larger class of theories makes some of its properties more transparent.

 This paper uses spinors, and in particular the spinor helicity basis for the graviton polarizations, quite heavily (in the second half of the paper).
 We shall see that some aspects of our gauge-theoretic formalism can only be fully appreciated if one works in spinor terms.
 Relevant facts about spinors are reviewed in the text.
 We warn the reader that gravity community notations are adopted here, and our 2-component spinors are referred to as unprimed and primed ones (not undotted and dotted).
 The reason for this choice is our need, at places, to use the doubly-null tetrad representation of the metric and the self-dual 2-forms.
 These formulas are standard in the gravity literature using spinors, see e.g. \cite{Penrose:1985jw}, and rewriting them in terms of dotted/undotted spinors would make them look awkward (at least to us).
 We hope that the interested particle physics oriented reader will be able to follow in spite of these choices.